alettsy/alettsy/README.md

 - 🌱 I’m currently learning Flutter app development and Design Patterns.
 - 👯 I’m looking to collaborate with other content creators.
 - 🥅 2020/21 Goals: Contribute more to Open Source projects.
-- ⚡ Fun fact: I love to learn new things!... and playing games.
+- ⚡ Fun fact: I love to learn new things!... and play games.

 ### 🌐 Connect with me: